Stateware/Dav3i/doc/BackEndArchitecture.md

 **PHP-IDS:** PHP-IDS is a php program that is included in each of your php files and detects, reacts to, and logs server attacks.
 We determined that it was difficult to learn and not worth the time because it was mainly a tool to log attacks to learn how to better defensively code.
 It's main reaction to attacks was to log it, or email you about it.
 Since we already coded defensively, we felt it's only benefit was to possibly prevent DDOS attacks, but we're going to rely on our server provider to prevent that.

+**Testing Framework** Many frameworks and programs were researched for testing such as: Selenium, dBug, SimpleTest, PHPUnit, JMeter, JUnit, and DBUnit.
+It was ultimately decided to use none of these and write our own framework using JSoup and JDBC.
+There is more information about these programs in BackEndTestPlan.md